Stepney Green tube station

-Stepney Green is a London Underground station located on Mile End Road in Stepney, London, United Kingdom.
-It is between Whitechapel and Mile End on the District line and the Hammersmith & City line, and is in Travelcard Zone 2.
+Stepney Green is a London Underground station located on Mile End Road in Stepney, London, England.
+It is on the District and Hammersmith & City lines between Whitechapel and Mile End stations, and is in London fare zone 2.

 History

-The station was opened in 1902 by the Whitechapel and Bow Railway, a joint venture between the District Railway and the London, Tilbury and Southend Railway.
+The station was opened in 1902 in the Metropolitan Borough of Stepney by the Whitechapel and Bow Railway, a joint venture between the District Railway and the London, Tilbury and Southend Railway.
 The new railway connected the District Railway at Whitechapel with the London, Tilbury and Southend at Bow.

 Electrified District Railway services started in 1905.
 Hammersmith and City line services (then part of the Metropolitan line) started in 1936.
 The station passed to London Underground in 1950.

 The Hammersmith & City line was extended from Whitechapel to Barking via Stepney Green permanently in 2009 due to Crossrail and work at Whitechapel station.

 Design

 It is a sub-surface station with two platforms.
 The ticket office is above ground and connected to the platforms by stairs.
 The layout and design of the station is largely unchanged with many original features intact.